AJHanekom/aruba/README.md

 Any language you are comfortable with, however, bonus if it’s in React or implemented as a SPA.

 Tasks
-● Set up a localhost site accessible via the browser. <!-- DONE >
+-- Set up a localhost site accessible via the browser. <!-- DONE >
-● Given a list of people supplied in the JSON file, display them in a list.
+-- Given a list of people supplied in the JSON file, display them in a list. <!-- DONE >
-● Add a map to the site that shows a marker at each person’s location. <!-- Angular Google Maps >
+-- Add a map to the site that shows a marker at each person’s location. <!-- DONE Angular Google Maps and Turf API >

 Bonus
-● Allow the user to filter the list of people with a fuzzy search input.
+-- Allow the user to filter the list of people with a fuzzy search input. <!-- DONE >
-○ This should update the map as well.
+-- This should update the map as well. <!-- DONE >

 Notes
-● This code should be committed to some form of version control that can be shared. <!-- DONE >
+-- This code should be committed to some form of version control that can be shared. <!-- DONE >
-● It only needs to be runnable locally. <!-- DONE >
+-- It only needs to be runnable locally. <!-- DONE >
-● Your code should be production ready in that it is readable, maintainable and extendable.
+-- Your code should be production ready in that it is readable, maintainable and extendable.
 In other words from the perspective that other developers will one day need to add to it. <!-- DONE >

-○ It does not need to be production ready in terms of bundling, minification, deployment etc. <!-- Implemented >
+-- It does not need to be production ready in terms of bundling, minification, deployment etc. <!-- Implemented >

-● Consideration should be given to the UI & UX of the page. <!-- Figma >
+-- Consideration should be given to the UI & UX of the page. <!-- Figma >

-● If you decide to leave out certain functionality, design, styling etc due to time please list this in your submission.
+-- If you decide to leave out certain functionality, design, styling etc due to time please list this in your submission.